 “My headline said, 'Mother Tried Suicide,'” he intones in the film.
 “Later I learned that the headline should have been in the present tense: 'Mother Tries Suicide.'”

-Years later, when he was the most famous newspaper voice in America, his destitute father reappeared in his life to reach out for help.
+Years later, when he was the most famous newspaper voice in the nation, his destitute father reappeared in his life to reach out for help.

 Breslin would write that the old man blew back into his life “like heavy snow through a broken window.”